 Don’t use the glove box to store items of value or sensitive documents – It is tempting and very common for people to store items of value and also important documents such as car registration, insurance documents and driving licenses in the glove box.
 This is often the first place a car criminal will attempt to access and break into.
 Be one step ahead and keep documents at home safely locked away so that nobody can use them for personal gain or steal your identification.

-If possible, remove your stereo front – Expensive CD players and steroes are some of the most sought after items on the checklist of a car thief.
+If possible, remove evidence of any expensive MP3 player, SatNav, CD players and stereos which are some of the most sought after items on the checklist of a car thief.
 They present a desirable object and are easy for them to sell on.
-If you have an expensive stereo system in your vehicle with a removeable front then our advice would be to remove it so that it is worthless to any opportunist thief.
+Remove any wires or brackets which may indicate there are items of worth within the vehicle to tempt any opportunist thief.

-Fit an alarm and immobiliser – If your vehicle does not have an alarm it could be stolen without anybody noticing, an alarm will let of a loud noise that could alert neighbours, members of the public and Police to an attempted vehicle theft.
-By fitting an immobiliser you are disabling the ability for someone to steal your car, there are more advanced criminals who could potentially get round such a system but in general this will provide a high level of security.
+Fit an alarm and immobiliser - If your vehicle does not have an alarm it could be stolen without anybody noticing.
+An alarm will let off a loud noise that could alert neighbours, members of the public and Police to an attempted vehicle theft.
+By fitting an immobiliser you are disabling the ability for someone to steal your car.
+There are more advanced criminals who could potentially get round such a system but in general this will provide a high level of security.

 Always keep your keys safe – This applies to everyday activities, in the home and at work.
 Leaving your keys on a hook next to a window could present a burglar with more opportunity than they bargained for in the shape of your vehicle.
 Many people have their house keys and car keys together; losing them at work or whilst socialising could put you, your home and your vehicle at risk.
 Storing your car keys in a safe and secure place will massively reduce the risk of somebody using your keys to access your vehicle.